JeanmarieJackman/apartment_model/README.md

 * Landlord#create_lease
     * Given the arguments of name, age, rent, and apartment_building, creates a new tenant renting from that landlord

-  * Landlord#tenants_and_rents
-    * Returns an array of arrays for that Landlord's tenants' names and monthly rent amounts

 **TENANT**